Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: RL-Based Decision Engine in

 \subsection{Task-Modality Association}

 \Name is designed to operate in multi-modal, multi-task scenarios.
-In such settings, quantifying the relevance between users' text prompts and multi-modal data sources enables selection of the most pertinent multi-modal data sources to offload to the cloud LLM.
+In such settings, quantifying the relevance between users' text prompts and multi-modal data sources enables selection of the most pertinent multi-modal data to offload to the cloud LLM.
 Consequently, we employ feature extractors to transform both tasks and modalities into feature vectors of identical dimensionality for similarity computation.
-Given this premise, we leverage the pre-trained CLIP model \cite{radford2021learning}, a transformer-based architecture with text and image encoders, to extract features from prompts and multi-model data sources.
-We employ a normalized cross-modality similarity metric to calculate the association score between a text prompt $P$ and data modality $m$, which is defined as:
+Given this premise, we leverage the pre-trained CLIP model \cite{radford2021learning}, a transformer-based architecture with text and image encoders, to extract features from prompts and multi-modal data sources.
+The pre-trained CLIP has been extensively trained on a vast array of image-text pair data, effectively linking visual concepts with text.
+We employ a normalized cross-modality similarity metric to quantify the association between a text prompt $P$ and a modality set $\mathcal{M}$, which is defined as: